The Impact of Population III.1 Flash Reionization for CMB Polarization and Thomson Scattering Optical Depth: Results

 This behavior can be explained as follows.
 CMB polarization is generated when an electron at a redshift of $z$ scatters the quadrupole of the CMB as seen by the electron.
 The comoving wavenumber of the quadrupole as seen by the electron is given by $k\simeq 3/[r_L - r(z)]$, where $r_L = 14~\mathrm{cGpc}$ is the comoving distance from Earth to our last-scattering surface, and $r(z)$ is the comoving distance to redshift $z$.
 For example, a redshift of $z = 8$ yields $r(8) \simeq 9$~cGpc.
-We observe this wavenumber at a multipole of $l \le kr(8)\simeq 6$, which corresponds to the so-called ``reionization bump'' in the polarization power spectra \cite{Zaldarriaga:1996ke}.
+We observe this wavenumber at a multipole of $l \le kr(8)\simeq 6$, which corresponds to the so-called ``reionization bump'' in the polarization power spectra \citep{Zaldarriaga:1996ke}.
 As $r(z)$ increases with $z$, contributions to the $EE$ power spectrum spread to larger values of $l$ for sources at larger $z$.
-For a redshift of $z=20$ relevant to The Flash, we have $r(20)\simeq 11\:$cGpc.
+For a redshift of $z=20$ relevant to the Pop III.1 Flash, we have $r(20)\simeq 11\:$cGpc.
 Thus, $k\simeq 1~\mathrm{cGpc}^{-1}$ and the multipole is observed at $l \le kr(20)\simeq 11$.
+We note that the secondary ``peaks'' at $l\sim22$ and 26 for $z_{\rm flash}=20$ and 25 are the result of an oscillation due to a spherical Bessel function of order two.